 Watch Paul Taylor, the Financial Times' Connected Business editor, discuss the potential risks for companies continuing to use Windows XP with Michael Silver and Steve Kleynhans, Windows and Office experts at Gartner.

 You might not have time to beat the deadline but you can still cut 50% from your costs and 9 months from your project time

-Our workspace profiling and analytics provides organizations with the deepest, richest insight into application, device and content usage.
-This enables the identification of exactly which users, applications, devices and data need to be migrated, typically resulting in significantly fewer compatibility issues, as high as 95% in some instances, as the table below highlights.
+Our workspace profiling and analytics data provides organizations with the deepest, richest insight into user, application, device and content usage.
+This enables the identification of exactly which users, applications, devices and data need to be migrated, typically resulting in significantly lower risks and fewer compatibility issues, as high as 95% in some instances.

 Without understanding detailed usage, Windows XP migrations seem complex and time-consuming.
 By understanding usage, organizations can immediately to start to remove potential migration roadblocks and identify quick wins to the business, identifying those users, applications and devices that can be migrated with no remediation required.

 For customers of Microsoft System Center Configuration Manager, we also provide capabilities to integrate our usage profiling directly into the SCCM interface, enabling companies to maximize their SCCM investment and significantly accelerate their desktop migration by automatically provisioning and de-provisioning applications.